Salman Rushdie’s new memoir un-wounds the ‘knife’ of language

 A premonition-vision

 Two nights before Rushdie left for the fated show at Chautauqua, he had a dream where he was attacked with a spear by a gladiator in a Roman amphitheatre.
 Rushdie took as a “premonition”, and didn’t want to attend the programme.
 But he had money concerns that made him decide otherwise.
 After Rushdie escaped the jaws of death, he imagined the self, or the “I”, as something distinct from his body.
-Since he did not believe in the immortality of the soul, he reconsidered an earlier idea of human beings possessing “a mortal soul”.
+Since he did not believe in the immortality of the soul, he reconsidered his idea of human beings possessing “a mortal soul”.
 Rushdie recollects his immediate sensation after the attack:

 “I could see through a glass darkly.
 I could hear, indistinctly.
 There was a lot of noise.
 I was aware of a group of people surrounding me, arching over me, all shouting at the same time.”